schu/wireguard-cni/README.md

 Edit the `kube-flannel-cfg` configmap and add `wg-cni` as a chained plugin.
 Deploy new flannel pods for the configuration to be written.
+To do that, you can delete the currently running flannel pods with `kubectl -n kube-system delete pods -l app=flannel`.

+Edit the configmap:

 ```
 kubectl -n kube-system edit configmap kube-flannel-cfg